Fort Lauderdale Illegal Home Entry Attorneys

 For example, law enforcement may ask a suspect if they can search their garage and the suspect may agree.
 If police enter the home after searching the garage and continue to search, that is an unlawful search and illegal home entry and any evidence obtained is inadmissible in court.
 Consent must also be voluntary and not coerced, and it can be withdrawn at any time.

-Our Illegal Home Entry Attorney in Fort Lauderdale Will Protect Your Rights
+Our Fort Lauderdale Illegal Home Entry Attorneys Will Protect Your Rights

 You may have many questions about when police can enter and search your home, and our Fort Lauderdale illegal home entry attorney at Meldon Law can answer them and ensure your rights are upheld.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation and to learn more about how we can help.